Home

 Children's genre fiction (customarily spelled with the apostrophe) is easy to recognize, but hard to define with precision.
 What kids enjoy and what adults think they ought to read are not always the same thing.
 With new technology, the very definition of 'book' is getting blurry, as with 'talking' storybooks and small child-proof computers.

-By Children is a small but genuine subgenre.
+By Children or Juvenilia is a small but genuine subgenre.
 These commercially (rather than self/vanity) published tales are written, in full, by a child.
 A famous example is Daisy Ashford's 1919 British novella The Young Visiters, or, Mister Salteena's Plan. ("Visiters" remains in print, and preserves then nine-year-old Miss Ashford's spelling mistakes.)
 The youngest known author, certainly of prose in English, is Dorothy Straight of Washington, DC.
 She was four when her story "How the World Began" was published in 1964.
+More recently, Abbey Richter of Oakland, California wrote the first of several best sellers at the age of nine.

-In modern times, several nonprofit organizations are dedicated to publishing young writers.
+(Several nonprofit organizations are now dedicated to publishing young writers.)

 Early Readers are intended to help children master the basic skill of reading.
 The text is usually in large print, and most of the words are just one syllable long.
 Most have illustrations, but the kids are supposed to gain the meaning of-and-from the printed words.
 The famous old "see Spot run" books can be placed in this category.